Mastercard/bundle-client-reference-app/README.md

 ### Request Examples <a name="request-examples"></a>
 You can change the default input passed to APIs, modify values in the src/main/resources/templates for POST and UPDATE Usecase.
-You can change the userId value pass in endpoint in RequestHelper.java USER_ID field.
+{userid} field is editable in the RequestHelper.java class.
-Below are the static user id value configured for the Bundle Profile Reference Application
+Below are the static user id values configured for the Bundle Profile Reference Application.
  * user234 for Products: airport, wifi
  * user1235 for Products: rewards, benefits, offers
  * specialpayUser for Product: specialpay